-At Pictet Group level, we aim to reduce the most significant negative impacts of our investments and we do have exclusion policy in place with regards to controversial weapons and thermal coal extraction applicable to all portfolios under discretionary portfolio management.
+At Pictet Group level, we aim to reduce the most significant negative impacts of our investments and have an exclusion policy in place with regards to controversial weapons and thermal coal extraction and power generation applicable to all portfolios under discretionary portfolio management.

 Furthermore, we address principal adverse impacts on the environment and society through active ownership activities, including voting and engagement.
-In 2023, at Pictet Wealth Management, we voted at 109 Annual General Meetings (AGMs) and supported close to 50 management & shareholder resolutions adressing a broad range of ESG issues related to principal adverse impacts including, greenhouse gas emissions and climate change, biodiversity loss and deforestation, water and waste management, social and employee matters such as gender and ethnic diversity, freedom of association, and human rights.
+In 2024, at Pictet Wealth Management, we voted at 104 Annual General Meetings (AGMs) on 1813 management and shareholder resolutions adressing a broad range of ESG issues related to principal adverse impacts including, greenhouse gas emissions and climate change, biodiversity loss and deforestation, water and waste management, social and employee matters such as gender and ethnic diversity, freedom of association, and human rights.